xiejiangzhi/multiview/README.md

     # if exist V3::XxxController, should to call V3::XxxController
     # if not, should to call XxxController and prepend v3 views path
-    # when you just want to change something for views, you should not to redefined a controller for the version
+    # when you only want to change something for views, you should not to create V3::XxxController for the version, just to make a view folder `app/views/v3/xxx`
     # $multiview.redispatch(self, params[:controller], params[:action], 'v3')
   end
 end